jka6502/sokkit/README.md

 ## Subsets

-You should, however, not manipulate the contents directly, or use `slice()` to obtain a subset of plugins.
+The Sokkit instance is an array.
+You should, however, not manipulate the contents directly, or use `slice()` to obtain a subset of plugins (it'll return and array, not a Sokkit instance).
 Instead, use `subset`, and supply an *optional* function to filter that set, which will result in an appropriate subset of modules.

 ``` JS
 var group = sokkit.subset(function(module, plugin) {